Ian Cooper (artist): Film

-While few details have been released about Monkeypaw's latest film Nope, the teaser announcement included a released date of July 22, 2022.
-It has been confirmed that the cast will include Daniel Kaluuya, Keke Palmer, and Steven Yeun.
-Cooper is credited on the film as a producer.
+In 2022, he produced Monkeypaw's latest film Nope.
+The cast included Daniel Kaluuya, Keke Palmer, and Steven Yeun.

 Academia

 Before entering the film world, Ian Cooper was on the sculpture faculty at New York University's Steinhardt School Department of Arts & Arts Professions from 2005 to 2017.
 Cooper also served as the lead faculty of the Senior Studio Program and was the program coordinator for the Senior Honors Studio program across the first three years of its inception.
 During his tenure at NYU, Cooper co-created the NYU Curatorial Collaborative which remains a capstone experience to the thesis program, as well as a cross-departmental program that unites a select group of curatorial graduate students from The Institute of Fine Art with a group of jury-selected undergraduate visual artists from the Steinhardt Studio Art program.
 The initiative "fosters interdisciplinary teamwork that prepares both the artists and art historians for future projects in their respective fields" and results in a series of exhibitions annually, held at the 80WSE Gallery.
 Cooper also partnered with artist Sara Greenberger Rafferty to teach a Cartoon Logic course at Michigan's prestigious Ox-Bow School of Art.